getsentry/sentry-php/UPGRADE-2.0.md

 ### Client

+- The `Raven_Client` class has been renamed to `Client` to follow the PSR-4 convention.

-- The constructor of the `Client` class has changed its signature.
+- The constructor of the `Raven_Client` class has changed its signature.
 The only way to set the DSN is now to set it in the options passed to the `Configuration` class.